gtgkartik/Modern-Calculator-ReactNative/README.md

 - User-friendly and responsive design
 - Smooth animations for an enhanced user experience
 - Themes and customization options
-- ...

-(Add any other notable features your project offers)

 ## Getting Started